d3v-t00Lz/pymarshal/README.rst

    # pymarshal replicates the features of (un)marshalling structs to/from
    # JSON in Golang.
    # pymarshal uses the 'type_assert' function to both enforce the type,
    # and to unmarshal nested objects.
+There is also a 'type_assert_iter'
+   # function to assure that all items in an iterable

    # Rather than using the Golang "tag" syntax, simply create a
-   # '_pm_key_swap' dict in your class, and any re-named keys
+   # '_marshal_key_swap' and '_unmarshal_key_swap' dict in your class,
-   # (or keys that would be invalid Python names)
-   # will be swapped before being passed to the class constructor.
+   # and any re-named keys will be swapped before being passed to the
+   # class constructor or before

    from pymarshal import *